About UAMN Space Outreach

 Interior Alaska Space Outreach

-Beginning in 2020 with new funding, UAMN is planning for expanded opportunities for Fairbanks area and Interior Alaska residents to explore space science.
+Beginning in 2020 with new funding, UAMN expanded opportunities for Fairbanks area and Interior Alaska residents to explore space science.

-The first annual museum Space Camp, presented by Dr. Walt and Marita Babula, was planned for June 2020.
-It was postponed due to COVID-19, but will take place in 2021!
-Visit the Virtual Space Camp page for more information or to register.
+The first annual museum Space Camp, presented by Dr. Walt and Marita Babula, took place in June 2021.
+Visit the Virtual Space Camp page for more information.

 National Informal STEM Education Network